-A deposit of \$39,000 was restricted from withdrawal as of December 31, 2016 and 2015.
+A deposit of \$39 thousand was restricted from withdrawal as of December 31, 2015 and 2014.
 The restriction is related to securing the Company's facility lease and expires in 2022 in accordance with the operating lease agreement.
-This balance is included in restricted cash on the accompanying consolidated balance sheets.
+This balance is included in restricted cash on the accompanying balance sheets.